 As they rapidly descended on approach to Southampton Prince and Ogden told the passengers to "brace, brace" while Alastair brought the plane in to land.

 Remarkably the landing was smooth and the BAC 1-11 was met on the tarmac by emergency services.
 "He brought that plane down perfectly," said Ogden.

 More remarkable still apart from several broken bones and severe frostbite, the captain had survived almost half an hour on the outside of the plane, held only by his legs.

 On investigation by the UK Air Accidents Investigation Branch it was discovered the maintenance crew had replaced the window panels with incorrect bolts.
 The bolts which were of a too small diameter had been hanging on by their threads until the fateful moment when cabin pressure blew the windows out.

 Captain Tim Lancaster was not deterred.
 He returned to flying the same plane model five months later.
 He continued to fly with BA until his retirement in 2003 after which he joined the budget carrier EasyJet for the next five years.
 The rest of his career was spent flying on the inside of plane cabins.

 The dramatic incident was recreated by TV network National Geographic in the 2005 documentary Air Crash Investigation: Blow Out, from which the remarkable stills were taken.
 It was these images which had found viral interest online with passengers recalling their flying horror stories.

-One aviation enthusiast said he flew with Captain Tim on an EasyJet flight from Amsterdam in the early 2000s - to which one Redditor replied "I hope you window of opportunity and told Tim to 'buckle up'".
+One aviation enthusiast said he flew with Captain Tim on an EasyJet flight from Amsterdam in the early 2000s - to which one Redditor replied "I hope you took your window of opportunity and told Tim to 'buckle up'".